johanvdw/oauth-passlib/README.md

 Note that users not present in kerberos but not in the `user_info.yml` file, can still login.

+After changes to the files, the service must be restarted (also in dev mode, that only reloads if code changes).

 ## Test kerberos server

 I have used a docker image https://github.com/NORDUnet/krb5-docker for testing: